WiktorGrzankowski/Nysa-Gates/readME.txt

 11100
 11111

-the first columns is value for 1, second for 2 and so on.
+the first column is value for 1, second for 2 and so on.